 ''' 1 conf(S,L,A,R) :- start(S), tape(L,A,R).
-3 conf(SN,l(L,AN),AR,R) :- conf(S,L,A,r(AR,R)), trans(S,A,AN,SN,r).
-4 conf(SN,l(L,AN),AR,n) :- conf(S,L,A,n), blank(AR), trans(S,A,AN,SN,r).
-5 conf(SN,L,AL,r(AN,R)) :- conf(S,l(L,AL),A,R), trans(S,A,AN,SN,l).
-6 conf(SN,n,AL,r(AN,R)) :- conf(S,n,A,R), blank(AL), trans(S,A,AN,SN,l). '''
+3 conf(SN,1(L,AN),AR,R) :- conf(S,L,A,r(AR,R)), trans(S,A,AN,SN,r).
+4 conf(SN,1(L,AN),AR,n) :- conf(S,L,A,n), blank(AR), trans(S,A,AN,SN,r).
+5 conf(SN,L,AL,r(AN,R)) :- conf(S,1(L,AL),A,R), trans(S,A,AN,SN,1).
+6 conf(SN,n,AL,r(AN,R)) :- conf(S,n,A,R), blank(AL), trans(S,A,AN,SN,1). '''

 The rule in Line 1 determines the starting configuration in terms of a state S, the tape symbol A at the initial position of the read/write head, and the tape contents L and R on its left and right, respectively.
 The remaining four rules derive successor configurations relative to the transition function (given by facts over trans/5).
 The first two of these rules model movements of the head to the right, thereby distinguishing the cases that the tape contains some (explicit) symbol AR on the right of the head or that its right-hand side is fully blank (n).
 In the former case, the symbol AN to write is appended to the tape contents on the left of the new head position, represented by means of the functional term 1 (L, AN), while AR becomes the symbol at the new head position and R the residual contents on its right.
-Unlike this, the rule dealing with a blank tape on the right takes a blank as the symbol at the new head position symbols the encoding in Listing 4.2 allows for representing runs of machines without limiting the tape space that can be investigated.
+Unlike this, the rule dealing with a blank tape on the right takes a blank as the symbol at the new head position and n to represent infinitely many remaining blanks on its right.
+Similarly, the last two rules specify the symmetric cases obtained for movements to the left.
+Note that by using function symbols the encoding in Listing 4.2 allows for representing runs of machines without limiting the tape space that can be investigated.
 Hence, whether gringo halts depends on the machine to run.
 Notably, infinite loops in finite tape space are (implicitly) detected, since repeated configurations do not induce new ground rules.